Michael Kedman

-Michael Kedman (born 16 December 1996) is a professional footballer who plays as a defender for Þróttur Vogum.
+Michael Kedman (born 16 December 1996) is a professional footballer who plays as a defender for Stallion Laguna.
 Born in England, he represents the Trinidad and Tobago national team at international level.

 Club career

-As a youngster, Kedman played for Chelsea, West Ham United and Sheffield United before joining Maldon & Tiptree in the summer of 2016.
-Later that year, he was playing for Spartan South Midlands Football League side Edgware Town.
-Kedman then had spells playing in Belgium, Trinidad & Tobago and Spain.
+As a youngster, Kedman played for Chelsea, West Ham United and Sheffield United.

+Kedman then started his journey abroad playing in Belgium, Trinidad & Tobago and Spain.
 In October 2019, he joined Gamma Ethniki side Zakynthos.
 In August 2020, he joined Icelandic side Fylkir.
 The following year, he returned to England to join National League South side Dartford, making his debut in September 2021 in an FA Cup.
 In April 2022, he returned to Iceland to join newly promoted side Þróttur Vogum.

+Following a short spell with AaB in Denmark, Kedman returned to England in October 2023 with National League South club Havant & Waterlooville.

+In February 2024 he moved to Folkestone Invicta before joining Connah's Quay Nomads in January 2025 after training with the club the previous month.

+On 14 September 2025, Kedman made his debut for Philippines Football League side Stallion Laguna.

 International career

 On 4 June 2022, Kedman made his senior international debut for Trinidad and Tobago as a substitute in a 2–1 defeat to Nicaragua in a CONCACAF Nations League match.